Discover Turks and Caicos: Your Complete Travel Guide

 Providenciales International Airport

-Most international travelers arrive via Providenciales International Airport (PLS)—also known as Howard Hamilton International Airport—located on the main island of Providenciales, home to many of the country’s luxury resorts and private villas.
-In addition, South Caicos Airport (XSC) now offers select direct flight options, providing easier access to the outer islands.
+Most international travellers arrive through Providenciales International Airport (PLS) — also known as Howard Hamilton International Airport — located on Providenciales, home to many of the country’s luxury resorts and private villas.

 Activities and Attractions